Bernardo-MG/symbaroum-dev-docs/model/character.md

 Monsters are covered by characters.

+The main exception is that the monster have their own set of races.

 ## Calculated Values

 All the values which are generated from attributes, such as modifiers or secondary attributes, are added to the model.